Jackson Heights: Incidents

 On August 15, 2001, Edgar Garzon, a gay man, was murdered in an incident that the Queens district attorney characterized as a "possible hate crime."
 The murder quickly faded from public attention after the September 11 attacks a month later.
 In 2006, John L. McGhee was charged with Garzon's murder.

 On June 3, 2018, 25-year-old school teacher Brandon Soriano was attacked by two men following the 2018 Pride Parade in what has been deemed a hate crime.
 Five days later, a Latina transgender woman was allegedly stabbed repeatedly a few blocks away.

 Economy

 US-Bangla Airlines formerly had its U.S. offices in the Bangladesh Plaza building in Jackson Heights.

 Between 2009 and 2018, Jackson Heights experienced a significant economic boom.
 In 2017, it was reported that taxable business sales increased to $473 million, a 72% increase from 2009.
 By 2018, there were approximately 3,300 businesses in the neighborhood, a 25% increase from 2009.

+The poverty rate in Jackson Heights and East Elmhurst was 14.5% in 2024.
+The median property value was $642,400.
+The largest sources of employment in the area were construction, restaurants and food services, and elementary and secondary schools.